 (a) stating that the Secretary of State proposes to publish such a statement and setting out the terms of the proposed statement,

 (b) specifying the acts or omissions to which the proposed statement relates, and

 (c) specifying a period within which the body may make written representations with respect to the proposal.

 (2) The period specified under subsection (1)(c)—

-(a) must begin with the date on which the notice is given to the body, and
+(a) must begin with the date on which the notice is given to the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.